-- demonstrate that procedures and guidelines achieve the goals for which they were developed - confirm their usability (in terms of being easily understood and followed by their users) - verify technical accuracy (meaning identification of the correct equipment and line-ups) - assure completeness of scope (that is, to provide adequate guidance for all expected activities) - confirm that all specified actions are reasonable (i.e., consider possible challenges and threats to the personnel) and identify alternatives, where appropriate.
+- demonstrate that procedures and guidelines achieve the goals for which they were developed - confirm their usability (in terms of being easily understood and followed by their users) - verify technical accuracy (meaning identification of the correct equipment and line-ups) - assure completeness of scope (that is, to provide adequate guidance for expected activities) - confirm that specified actions consider possible challenges and threats to the personnel and identify alternatives, where appropriate the Presence of Sufficient Qualified Staff at Class I Nuclear Facilities - Minimum Staff Complement [12].
+Field operator performance and human-machine interface issues under hazardous environments and conditions should be identified and considered during the execution of SAMG actions.
+SAM may require qualified personnel that are not part of the normal minimum staff complement.